Farsi, most commonly known as Persian, belongs to the Indo-European language family. There are some languages similar to Farsi in this family.

 1. Arabic – Number One Language Similar To Farsi/Persian:

-In North Africa, the Middle East, and Central Asia, Persian and Arabic are two of the main spoken languages.
+In North Africa, the Middle East, and Central Asia, Persian and Arabic are the main spoken languages.

-They have evolved in the same region for years.
-So, one might expect them to seem similar at first glimpse.
+They have evolved in the same region for years, so one might expect them to seem similar at first glance.

 Vocabulary: